MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ---
-title: Understand the cloud flows designer
+title: Understand the cloud flows designer with copilot capabilities
-description: Learn about the components in the cloud flows designer.
+description: Learn about the components in the cloud flows designer with copilot capabilities.
-services: ''
 suite: flow
 author: kisubedi
 contributors: